ph3at/libenvpp/README.md

 ### Custom Type Validator

-Similarly to the `default_parser` there is also a `default_validator` which can be specialized for any type that should be validated.
+Similarly to the `env::default_parser` there is also an `env::default_validator` which can be specialized for any type that should be validated.
 The non-specialized implementation of `default_validator` does nothing, as everything that can be parsed is considered valid by default.
 When specializing `default_validator` for a type the `struct` must contain a call operator that takes the parsed type and returns `void`.
-Validation errors should be reported by throwing a `validation_error`:
+Validation errors should be reported by throwing an `env::validation_error`:

 ```cpp
 namespace env {